VerifiableFL: Verifiable Claims for Federated Learning using Exclaves: Verifiable Claims in Federated Learning

 \subsection{Trusted execution environments}

-Trusted execution environments~(TEEs) try to ensure both the confidentiality and integrity of computation in a verifiable manner.
-They isolate the computation and its data, preventing even privileged attackers, such as malicious administrators, operating systems~(OS), or hypervisors, from accessing the data or tampering with execution.
-TEEs also support \emph{attestation}, which enables external parties to verify a measurement taken over the TEE memory that includes both its code and data.
+Trusted execution environments~(TEEs) try to ensure both the confidentiality and integrity of execution in a verifiable manner.
+They isolate the code and its data, preventing even privileged attackers, such as malicious administrators, operating system~(OS) kernels, or hypervisors, from accessing the data or tampering with execution.
+TEEs also support \emph{attestation} to enable external parties to verify a measurement taken over the TEE memory, which includes both the code and data.
 TEEs, including attestation, are implemented using hardware-based mechanisms, such as memory encryption, memory access checks, and hardware signatures for attestation.

-TEEs exist at different granularities: ARM TrustZone~\cite{trustzone} provides a separate trusted \emph{world}; Intel Software Guard Extensions~(SGX) provides isolation at a process granularity.
-More recently, \emph{VM-based} TEEs, such as AMD SEV-SNP~\cite{sev2020strengthening}, Intel TDX~\cite{mishra24tdx,cheng2023intel}, and ARM CCA~\cite{cca24arm,li2023enabling}, isolate entire virtual machines~(VMs) from the hypervisor and other privileged software.
+TEEs exist at different granularities: ARM TrustZone~\cite{trustzone} provides a separate \emph{trusted world}; Intel Software Guard Extensions~(SGX) provides isolation at a process granularity using \emph{enclaves}.
+More recently, \emph{VM-based} TEEs, such as AMD SEV-SNP~\cite{sev2020strengthening}, Intel TDX~\cite{mishra24tdx,cheng2023intel}, and ARM CCA~\cite{cca24arm,li2023enabling}, isolate entire VMs from the hypervisor and other privileged system software.

 Hardware support for TEEs has also been integrated into GPUs.
-For example, NVIDIA's H100 GPUs support a confidential mode with a unified TEE, spanning the CPU-based TEE and the GPU~\cite{dhanuskodi2023creating, roth2022nvidia, gpublog}.
-All sensitive GPU state, including GPU memory and configuration registers, are protected from external access by the hardware, and all communication between the CPU-based TEE and the GPU is encrypted and integrity-protected.
+For example, NVIDIA's H100 GPUs support a unified TEE, spanning the CPU-based TEE and the GPU~\cite{dhanuskodi2023creating, roth2022nvidia, gpublog}.
+It protects sensitive GPU state, including GPU memory and configuration registers, from external access by the hardware, and all communication between the CPU-based TEE and the GPU is encrypted and integrity-protected.
 Graphcore IPUs provide similar TEE functionality~\cite{vaswani2023confidential}.